 The downside is that while Bitdefender's malware protection is still very good, it's not as flawless as it once was.
-Kaspersky, Norton and, arguably, even Microsoft offer better defenses.
+Kaspersky and Norton offer better defenses.
 Read on for our full Bitdefender review.

 - Apple fans, check out our Bitdefender Antivirus for Mac review

 - VPN your priority?
 See our ranking of the best VPN services

 Bitdefender review: Costs and what's covered

 Bitdefender's Windows protection lineup now has five versions.
 At the bottom is Bitdefender Antivirus Free, which provides basic malware detection and eradication along with phishing and fraud protection.